Harshsada92/Harsh-facebooksignin-clone/README.md

 # Harsh-facebooksignin-clone
-Dynamic Facebook sign in page using HTML and TAILWIND CSS
+Static Facebook sign in page using HTML and TAILWIND CSS